 Information about GEMSToggle More Info

 At the Schulze Summer STEM Institute for Teachers Workshop for K-12 educators, participants will be immersed in the research-based practice of writing and facilitating engaging inquiry-based STEM activities focusing on the SW Florida environment.
 Inquiry-based pedagogies have been shown to improve student engagement, comprehension, and retention.
-The workshop infuses technology into the week by integrating Probeware (Vernier Labquest 2), coding basics, into classroom and field instruction.
+The workshop infuses technology into the week and incorporates field instruction.
 FGCU faculty from the College of Education and the College of Arts and Sciences and Conservancy Staff bring a balance of expertise to you during the workshop week.

 The Schulze Summer STEM Institute for Teachers workshops are developed through collaboration between the Conservancy of Southwest Florida education staff, Whitaker Center FGCU faculty associates, Vester Marine Field Station, and Lehigh Elementary STEM faculty.